NVIDIA/NeMo/docs/source/asr/configs.rst

     ...
     tokenizer:
       dir: "<path to the directory that contains the custom tokenizer files>"
-      type: "bpe"  # can be "bpe" for `sentencepiece` tokenizers or "wpe" for wordpiece tokenizers.
+      type: "bpe"  # can be "bpe" or "wpe"

 For models which utilize sub-word tokenization, we share the decoder module (``ConvASRDecoder``) with character tokenization models.
 All parameters are shared, but for models which utilize sub-word encoding, there are minor differences when setting up the config.
 For such models, the tokenizer is utilized to fill in the missing information when the model is constructed automatically.